JonWaaler/Python-Selenium/README.md

 also produces an executable file, though I believe it relies on python being installed.

+### CX_Freeze
+While looking for distribution methods I was looking to turn the give files from pyinstaller into a .msi installer file.
+I came across cx_freeze [which seems to also output .msi files](https://stackoverflow.com/questions/15734703/use-cx-freeze-to-create-an-msi-that-adds-a-shortcut-to-the-desktop)

 ## Installers
 For distributing python programming it's also nice to use an installer as it will compress the files being distributed and allow the user to more easily set-up the application.
 Currently,